9 Famous Water Slides Around the World

 Near every city has Raging Waters or Sun Splash water park where everyone converges with wearing bathing suits and sunscreen.
 They get soaked in water while going down huge slides and floating in man-made waterways.
-Then, there are some cities that are super lucky and have one of the most well-known water slide parks in the country or world.
-With that, Let’s take a look at some these amazing, mouth dropping water parks everyone is splashing to visit.
+There are some cities that are super lucky and have one of the most well-known water slide parks in the country or world.
+With that, Let’s take a look at some these amazing, gut dropping water parks everyone is splashing to visit.

 Aquaventure Water Park puts the Middle East on the map of world records for the wildest water slide, longest river ride in a Water Park and the country’s longest zip line.
 Water coasters and a private beach attract the crowds including the park’s Shark Lagoon.

 Area 47 is built around an Alpine lake as an outdoor Water Park.
 Visitors will jump on the water rides, amazing diving tower, and a very fast hydro-speed slide.
 The rule for this park is “Hang on!”
 The location is gorgeous and pristine.

 4. Beach Park (Fortaleza, Brazil)